About our staff

 - Medicine, Science & Technology

-My main research interest is ancient philosophy, which I approach from within Classics.
-My specialties include early Greek philosophy (also known as the Presocratics), literary papyrology and more recently Epicureanism and Lucretius.
-I am especially interested in the emergence of philosophy and its relation to literature as well as wider society, and in the place of the gods within philosophical ancient religion.
+My main research interest is ancient philosophy.
+My specialties include early Greek philosophy, also known as the Presocratics, Plato, literary papyrology and, more recently, Epicureanism and Lucretius.
+I am especially interested in the emergence of philosophy and its relation to literature and wider society, and in ancient philosophical religion.

 Current research activities

-My next project will be a book on the Latin poet Lucretius.
-More precisely, the project is to investigate how the new Empedocles affects our understanding of Lucretius.
-While the Greek philosopher Epicurus is Lucretius’ doctrinal master, Empedocles is the Greek master of his poetic genre, philosophical didactic epic.
-But the new Empedocles shows that Empedocles does more than provide a literary frame for Lucretius’ work.
-On the one hand, the new Empedocles is much closer to Epicurus than we previously suspected: both are mortal gods teaching a reformed theology based on physics, including how to become a god.
-On the other, Lucretius’ use of Empedocles resonates against a highly contested Hellenistic reception of Empedocles, with the Stoics appropriating many of his ideas and the Epicureans rejecting the appropriation.
-The study will also consider many more specific Lucretian poetic debts to Empedocles, including his adaptation of Empedoclean cosmic-religious imagery to Epicurean ends.
+Related to my work on Empedocles is a large study on the Latin didactic poet Lucretius, now in partial draft.
+While the Greek philosopher Epicurus is Lucretius’ doctrinal master, Empedocles is the master of his poetic genre, philosophical didactic epic.
+The goal is to investigate how the new, post-papyrus Empedocles affects our understanding of Lucretius.
+What the new Empedocles shows is that Lucretius’ two masters are much more similar than we previously suspected: both are mortal gods teaching a reformed theology based on physics, including how to become a god.
+On the level of philosophical content, Lucretius’ use of Empedocles resonates against a highly contested Hellenistic reception of Empedocles, so far largely unstudied.
+While both the Stoics and Epicureans recognize Empedocles as an important ‘materialist’ predecessor, against Platonic metaphysics, the Stoics appropriate many of his cosmological themes while the Epicureans reject the appropriation.
+The study will also consider many more tangible Lucretian poetic debts to Empedocles, including his use and subversion of Empedoclean cosmic-religious imagery to his Epicurean ends.

 - Early Greek Philosophy (Greek GREE10014; in Translation CLTR10015)